Tejashri Pradhan: Debut and early work (2007–2013)

 She made her debut on television with "Hya Gojirvanya Gharat".
 She also played a small role in "Tuza Ni Maza Ghar Shrimantacha".
 After that, she played a role of Lakshmi for "Lek Ladaki Hya Gharchi".
 She debuted in Marathi films with "Zenda" (2010).

 Success and beyond (2013–present)

 In 2013, she bagged the role of Janhavi in "Honar Soon Mi Hya Gharchi".
 She also played roles in various Marathi films such as Sharyat, Lagna Pahave Karun, Dr. Prakash Baba Amte, Judgement, Asehi Ekada Vhave.
 She is also known for her performance in " Ti Sadhya Kay Karte" (2017).
 In the same year, she hosted a reality show Sur Nava Dhyas Nava.
 In 2019, she got big break in Bollywood with Babloo Bachelor.
 She appeared in "Aggabai Sasubai" as Shubhra.

 She also played the role of Mukta in Premachi Gosht.
-Currently, She is playing the lead role of Swanandi in Veen Doghanatli Hi Tutena.
+Currently, She is playing the lead role of Swanandi in Veen Doghantali Hi Tutena.
 She also has a Marathi-English bilingual film called Asa Mee Ashi Mee.
 Ajinkya Deo is her romantic interest in the film.